DaRkSurface/russianroulette/README.md

 # russianroulette
-A quick russian roulette using Python.
-Not tested the Delete file yet but the log out works.
+A quick russian roulette using Python that makes your pc shutdown if the bullet is equal to your number.